Holocaust Remembrance: We all wear the triangle

 International Holocaust Remembrance Day honors the victims of the Nazi era, including the estimated 5,000 to 60,000 sent to concentration camps for homosexuality.
 The United Nations set the date as Jan.
 27 -- the anniversary of the liberation of the Auschwitz-Birkenau camp.

-A new painting on the theme is “Pink Triangle” by John Bittinger Klomp, a gay artist based in Florida.
+A recent painting on the theme is “Pink Triangle” by John Bittinger Klomp, a gay artist based in Florida.

 “The Pink Triangle was part of the system of triangles used by the Nazis during World War II to denote various peoples they deemed undesirable, and included Jews, Jehovah’s Witnesses and homosexuals,” Klomp said.
 The painting is part of his “Gay Dictionary Series” on words and symbols related to being gay.

 The pink triangle appears in a variety of monuments that have been built around the world to commemorate LBGT victims of the Nazi regime.
+In January 2014 Israel'sfirst memorial for LGBT victims of the Holocaust was unveiled in Tel Aviv.
 Since 1984, more than 20 gay Holocaust memorials have been established in places ranging from San Francisco to Sydney, from Germany to Uruguay.
 Some are in the actual concentration camp sites, such as the plaque for gay victims in Dachau pictured below.

 To see powerful photos of all the queer Holocaust memorials and read the stories behind them, visit: